-The purpose op the programme is that communities can take care of their own natural resources and obtain and make inclusive and sustainable use of revenues generated from an exploitation of natural resources within community owned land.
+The purpose of the programme is that communities can take care of their own natural resources and obtain and make inclusive and sustainable use of revenues generated from an exploitation of natural resources within community owned land.
 The law providing for the revenue is quite progressive but unfortunately equally in-transparent in its implementation.

 The direct work with communities is carried out by ADEL Sofala complemented by two other Sofala based organisations, these are Muleide – Women’s Association for Law and Development and Ipaj – Institute for Legal Assistance and Representation.

-Livaningo will be looking at the effects of the program targeting national networks and agendas through communication and advocacy efforts – often together with other members of the consortium.
+Livaningo, a Maputo based advocacy organization, will be looking at the effects of the program targeting national networks and agendas through communication and advocacy efforts – often together with other members of the consortium.
 A network of environmental concerned journalists is also attached to the program.

-It is the expectation of SustainableEnergy and the partners that civil society actors working closely together will have a greater impact in addressing structural constraints that constitute a barrier to people centred and just development in the Province of Sofala.
+It is the expectation of SustainableEnergy and the partners that civil society actors working closely together will have a greater impact in addressing structural constraints that constitute a barrier to people centered and just development in the Province of Sofala.

 Project begins: January 1, 2017

 Project ends: December 31, 2019

 Project funded by: The Danida Frame Allocation / CISU Programme Facility